kevinomyonga/PesapalDroid/README.md

 ## Setup
 ### 1. Get the Keys
-Head over to the Pesapal website (https://www.pesapal.com) to register and get the Consumer Key and Consumer Secret.
+Head over to the Pesapal website (https://www.pesapal.com) to register as a merchant and get the Consumer Key and Consumer Secret.

 ### 2. Provide the gradle dependency
 Project build.gradle